About us: English | 中文简体 | 中文繁體 | 日本語

 There are also wide and varied opportunities for students to undertake Research Programmes that will support the growth of research skills and build on subject knowledge.

 The School of Education is located at the heart of the campus and provides students with access to a wide range of facilities including well-equipped classrooms, a student common room, computer facilities and its own café.
-It also has its own dedicated library where there are both individual and group study spaces, computers and Wi-Fi access.
 The school also has an Education Society which arranges meetings, trips, speakers and plenty of socials.

 The School of Education is one of the largest research-led schools of education in the UK with a distinguished reputation for excellence.
 It was ranked 9th overall in the country for its REF results.
 (Download the REF 2014 results for Education) and it was ranked 8th in Europe and 28th in the World in the 2016 QS world rankings.